empytree/jugbeat/README.md

 http://empytree.com/projects/jugbeat
 https://github.com/empytree/jugbeat

-Current version is **1.2.3 beta**.
+Current version is **1.2.4 beta**.
 Written in Max 5.1.9, tested in Ableton Live 8.2.5.
 Briefly tested in Max 7.0.3 and Live 9.1.7.
-Checked in Max 8.0.2 and Live 10.0.6.
+Tested with automation in Max 8.0.2 and Live 10.0.6.

 Do not hesitate to report bugs as GitHub issues or via credentials specified in LICENSE file.

-Copyright © 2020 Sergey Parfenov (aka Empytree)
+Copyright © 2022 Sergey Parfenov (aka Empytree)
 All trademarks are property of their respective owners.